fdietz/open-source-emoji/readme.txt

 The Android Emoji is scalable because it's a font.
 If the fixed size Emoji don't work for you, consider using that.

+= Will you support Apple style icons? =

+No. They are copyright of Apple, so I can't distribute them

 = Are these FAQs complete? =